 California does not treat payroll violations on public works as paperwork errors:

-- Wage underpayment: Contractors owe back wages plus penalties of up to $200 per day per affected worker.
+- Wage underpayment (Labor Code §1775): Contractors owe back wages plus civil penalties of up to $200 per day per affected worker.

-- Apprenticeship violations: Civil penalties up to $10,000 per month per non-compliant contractor.
+- Apprenticeship violations: Civil penalties up to $10,000 per month per non-compliant contractor under AB 3018.

-- Certified payroll failures: Penalties of $100 per day per worker for each day of non-compliance.
+- Certified payroll failures (Labor Code §1776): Penalties of $100 per day per worker for each day of non-compliance.

 - Joint liability: Under California law, general contractors can be held liable for their subcontractors' wage violations.
 The GC on your project has every incentive to audit your payroll — and drop you from their bid list if you cannot prove compliance.